Anand270294/Fast/README.md

 user@user:~/Desktop/Fast$ python setup.py [option]
 ```
 * For the `option` parameter it is advised to use `develop` if users wish to customise the functions available in the library.
 However users can also use `install` as a parameter.
-* If no Error messages are shown during the build and installation process,you are no able to use **__Fast__**, see the next section on how to use Fast.
+* If no Error messages are shown during the build and installation process,you are now able to use **__Fast__**!
+See the next section on how to use Fast.
-* However, if there are errors, it is highly recommended that you follow **full installtion procedure** as you may have missing dependencies.
+* However, if there are errors, it is highly recommended that you follow [**full installtion procedure**](docs/fullInstall.md) as you may have missing dependencies.

 ### Using __Fast__